lhaake/unit4-proj-frontend/project_worksheet.md

 |---|
 1. Created Filter and FilterForm Components
 2. FilterForm is filtering based on title entered.
 I spent a lot of time troubleshooting how I could filter titles that include a word included in the title, without a === strict match of every letter being the same as the title.
 I opted to use a for loop and conditional statement that checks the titles stored in state with the input from the form using a string method .includes().
 Due to case sensitivity,  I converted the input string and title string to be lowercase to compare more effectively.
+3. Would like the search to appear above the filtered results - right now for testing, they are on seperate routes

 Next up:
 1. Test out form - entering strings in a number field, etc. Form validation if someone enters a string in a number field -- distance, time
-2. Work on adding form validatioon before pressing save
+2. Add form validation that shows up before pressing save
-3. "Sport" - required
 4. Log in / Sign Up Messages -> Error and Confirmation
   - When Logged In change the nav ?
 5. React-icons for edit and delete
 6. Workout Form
-	- Time: minutes
-	- Distance: miles
+	- "Sport" - required
 	- Favorites
 	- JS Date - format to read Tues, Nov 24, 2020
 	- Exertion: slider